Softmotions/ejdb/src/jql/README.md

 ### Performance tip: Physical ordering of documents

 All documents in collection are sorted by their primary key in `descending` order.
-So if you use auto generated keys (`ejdb_put_new`) you may be sure what documents fetched as result of full scan query will be ordered by time of its insertion in descendant order, unless you don't use query sorting, indexes or `inverse` keyword.
+So if you use auto generated keys (`ejdb_put_new`) you may be sure what documents fetched as result of full scan query will be ordered according to the time of insertion in descendant order, unless you don't use query sorting, indexes or `inverse` keyword.

 ### Performance tip: Brute force scan vs indexed access

 In many cases, using index may drop down the overall query performance.
 Because index collection contains only document references (`id`) and engine may perform an addition document fetching by its primary key to finish query matching.
 So for not so large collections a brute scan may perform better than scan using indexes.
-However, exact matching operations: `eq`, `in` and `sorting` by natural index order will always benefit from index in any way.
+However, exact matching operations: `eq`, `in` and `sorting` by natural index order will benefit from index in most cases.

 ### Performance tip: Get rid of unnecessary document data

 If you'd like update some set of documents with `apply` or `del` operations but don't want fetching all of them as result of query - just add `count` modifier to the query to get rid of unnecessary data transferring and json data conversion.